-Not all chinchilla recognizes this as something they are supposed to do, and it just won’t work.
-I hate to break it to you.
-I’m currently going through the process myself so I will be sure to keep you updated on how this turns out for my chinchilla and myself.
+I’m currently going through the process myself so I will be sure to keep you updated on how this turns out for my chinchilla.

-I do know, however, according to the rescue I adopted my chinchilla from know that it is 100% possible to train your chinchilla to urinate in the litter box, but it’s essential to begin as young as possible.
+But according to the rescue I adopted my chinchilla from, it is 100% possible to train your chinchilla to urinate in the litter box.
+As long as you start when they are young.

 The older your chinchilla is and the longer they have been urinating freely all over the cage bedding, the harder the potty-training process will ultimately be.

-A Few More Tips for Potty Training Your Chinchilla
+5 More Tips For Potty Training Your Chinchilla

-The steps mentioned above were the pure basics, but I wanted to cover a few more tips in depth that could help you achieve and successfully potty train your chinchilla.
+The steps mentioned above were the pure basics, but I wanted to cover a few more tips in depth that could help you successfully potty train your chinchilla.

-Like any animal and potty training, the younger the better because you aren’t necessarily trying to reverse the habits they have already formed.
+Like potty training any animal, the younger the better because you won’t have to reverse the habits they have already formed over a long period.

 You’re merely trying to teach the correct habits from day 1.
 This is always much easier than replacing bad habits with good habits for your chinchilla.